Sasas-Lss/ESP-Align/README.md

 * `-i / --input`: Path to the input FASTA file containing sequences.
 * `-p / --pdb_path`: Path to the PDB files (leave blank to use ESMFold predictions).
 * `-o / --output`: Directory to save the alignment results.
+* `-h / --help`: Show the full list of available options and exit.

 **Optional parameters (with default values):**